MustafaTheProgrammer/MustafaTheProgrammer/README.md

-- 👋 Hi, I’m @MustafaTheProgrammer
+- 👋 Hi, I’m @MustafaTheProgrammer, or have a username related to bananas on ither sites
-- 👀 I’m interested in programming and video game creation
+- 👀 I’m interested in programming and game development
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently makig ascii games in Java from scratch
-- 💞️ I’m looking to collaborate on making projects in c#
+- 💞️ I’m looking to make continue making better ascii games and improve my programming skills
 - 📫 How to reach me, talk to me on Gmail

 <!---